 1.1 Program Name and Unique Identifier: Developer Financing (AHP II) 1.2 Program Description (This should be the description of the planned program.): This activity will provide funding as part of a capital stack for vertical construction of rental housing on Trust Lands statewide.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (4) Construction of Rental Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
 If more than one outcome applies, create a separate program for each outcome.): (7) Create new affordable rental units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Undivided interest lessees and applicants meeting the 80% AMI income guidelines will have the opportunity to rent or rent with an option to purchase their unit.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☐ Low-income NH Households ☐ Non-low income NH Households ☐ Non-NH Households Undivided interest lessees and applicants meeting the 80% AMI income guidelines will have the opportunity to rent or rent with an option to purchase their unit.
 NAHASDA guidelines for rental projects keep the unit rents at or below 30% of the family's monthly adjusted income.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The assistance being provided will go directly to the developer as part of the capital stack for vertical construction financing of approximately 60 rent with option to purchase units, 30 in the Villages of Lai Opua, Hawaii Island and 30 in Hanapepe, Kauai.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The assistance being provided will go directly to the developer as part of the capital stack for vertical construction financing of approximately 100 single-family rent with option to purchase units - 30 in the Villages of Lai Opua, Hawaii Island, 30 in Hanapepe, Kauai, and 40 in Palamanui, Hawaii Island and 92 multifamily rental units in Palamanui, Hawaii Island, 28 of which are designated for kupuna housing and 64 units ranging from one-bedroom to three-bedroom layouts.
 If the unit purchase price at the end of the rental period is reduced in direct proportion to the amount of NHHBG developer financing provided, then the assistance will be in the form of a grant, otherwise the financing will be in the form of a loan that needs to be repaid.
 Other proposed developments may also require developer financing.